 Pump it Up

 Pumping is an entire different animal.
 The first thing I recommend is getting an up-to-date pump because newer models are infinitely less intense on your breasts while still being effective.
-Check out my review of Medela’s Sonata that was just newly released.
+Check out my review of Medela’s Sonata and my review of Medela Freestyle Flex.
 It’s a huge upgrade from previous models.
 Also, avoid your pump parts irritating your breasts by wiping them with olive oil or coconut oil to reduce the friction.
 This really helped me when my breasts were at their worst.
 Also make sure that the pump parts fit you correctly to avoid unnecessary stress on your breasts.
 I would just take them to a lactation expert or even bring them to the hospital when you deliver and have them fit you because the instructions were difficult for me to understand.

 Finally, breastfeeding shouldn’t hurt in between feedings.
 Don’t make the same mistake I did.
 You could have thrush.
 Symptoms include: flaky skin of the nipple/areola, peeling, burning pain on the nipple/areola, stabbing pain in both breasts in between feeding all the time.
 Even the loosest bra hurts.
 Make sure you get treated immediately.
 My doctor gave me Diflucan for 15 days.
 I have since been using APNO cream (which you need to get at a compounding pharmacy) whenever I feel any indication of those old symptoms.